bkstar123/laravel-uploader/README.md

 # laravel-uploader
-Provide a Laravrl backend for handling file upload
+Provide a Laravel backend for handling file upload

 ## 1.Requirements